But they that wait upon the Lord shall renew their strength;

 Lou Whittaker carried Larry on his back at the conclusion of that sad and fateful 1982 Expedition, as our Country had just so tragically lost Miss Marty Hoey.
 This is what heroes are all about in my book.

 By the way, in the spring of 1983, Nielson persevered with blood in his boots and a couple of broken ribs to become the first American to climb Mount Everest without supplemental oxygen!
 His story should long ago have been made into a movie.
 And yet most people who have ever met Larry would describe him as an intense, but sweet, fun and modest man.

 Larry Nielson related the story of how Ershler had saved his life one day on Everest, as he and I sat sunning ourselves one Sunday afternoon atop Mount St. Helens.
-We had just hiked the peak with a fairly large group of people I had assembled for an adventure.
+We had just hiked the peak with a fairly large group of people I had assembled for this special adventure with Larry.
 The moment was not lost on me as he and I sat alone on the Crater Rim conversing quietly, looking out upon Mount Rainier, talking about lots of heavy and historic stuff.

-Before sunrise earlier that day, Larry had produced an empty plastic mayonnaise container.
-From a pan on my Whisperlite Stove I served him up a big glob of pan-fried roast beef hash.
+Before sunrise earlier that day, Larry had handed me an empty plastic mayonnaise container.
+From a pan on my Whisperlite Stove I served him up a big glob of roast beef hash.
 He didn't seem to have any complaints.
 And I still have that container.

 Larry Nielson with Glenn Williams.